-When it comes to location, the highest average paycheck (approximately $94K annually) can be spotted in Chicago, Ill.; Pittsburgh, Pa. (around $85K), San Francisco, Calif. ($63K), and Boston, Mass. ($52K) are the next top-paying cities.
-Approaching the lower end of the pay scale (at $45K) is Los Angeles, Calif.
-Fairmont Hotels and Resorts workers in Hawaii earn the most — about $86K per year on average.
+When it comes to location, the highest average paycheck ($75K per year) can be spotted in Austin, Texas; Washington, DC ($70K), San Francisco, Calif. (around $65K), and San Jose, Calif. (about $56K) are the next top-paying cities.
+Approaching the lower end of the pay scale (at $50K) is Seattle, Wash.
+Within the company, workers earn the highest salaries (an average of $78K annually) in Arizona.

 Years of Experience